Article updated: May 18, 2022

 A Facebook Page Admin must enable the handover protocol in your Facebook Page settings.

-- On Facebook.com, navigate to your Facebook Page, select Settings & Privacy in the top right, and then select Settings.
+- On Facebook.com, go to your Facebook Page, select Settings & Privacy, and then select Settings.

 - In the Settings list, select Advanced Messaging, and then scroll down to Connected Apps.